Surface-mount technology: Identification

 Non-electrolytic capacitors are usually unmarked and the only reliable method of determining their value is removal from the circuit and subsequent measurement with a capacitance meter or impedance bridge.
 The materials used to fabricate the capacitors, such as nickel tantalate, possess different colours and these can give an approximate idea of the capacitance of the component.
-Generally physical size is proportional to capacitance and (squared) voltage for the same dielectric.
+Generally physical size is proportional to capacitance and voltage for the same dielectric.
 For example, a 100 nF, 50 V capacitor may come in the same package as a 10 nF, 150 V device.
 SMD (non-electrolytic) capacitors, which are usually monolithic ceramic capacitors, exhibit the same body color on all four faces not covered by the end caps.
 SMD electrolytic capacitors, usually tantalum capacitors, and film capacitors are marked like resistors, with two significant figures and a multiplier in units of picofarads or pF, (10^{−12} farad.)